Kimberly Guilfoyle: Media career

 In mid-2017, Guilfoyle signed a long-term contract extension with Fox.
 In July 2018, she abruptly left Fox News and began working for a pro–Donald Trump super PAC.
 HuffPost reported that, at the time of her departure, the network had been in the midst of a year-long investigation of a sexual harassment accusation against Guilfoyle.
-Network officials had given Guilfoyle an ultimatum: Resign by the end of July or be fired.
+Network officials had given Guilfoyle an ultimatum: resign by the end of July or be fired.

 The New Yorker subsequently corroborated reports that Guilfoyle had been forced to resign rather than leaving by choice.

-After Guilfoyle left, Fox News agreed to an out-of-court settlement with an assistant who had accused Guilfoyle of sexual harassment.
+After Guilfoyle left Fox News, the network agreed to an out-of-court settlement with an assistant who had accused Guilfoyle of sexual harassment.
 Terms were not disclosed.
 The New Yorker reported that the settlement was at least $4 million.
-The assistant alleged that Guilfoyle frequently displayed herself naked, showed photographs of the genitalia of men she had sex with, and required her to sleep over at Guilfoyle's apartment.
+Guilfoyle's former assistant alleged that Guilfoyle frequently displayed herself naked, showed photographs of the genitalia of men she had sex with, and required her to sleep over at Guilfoyle's apartment.
 The New Yorker independently verified several of the assistant's allegations.
+Guilfoyle denied any wrongdoing.

 Work in politics

 Early political activities

 In 1995, Guilfoyle worked on the reelection campaign of district attorney Arlo Smith.
 Around this time, she was also a regular fixture at political fundraisers organized by oil billionaire Gordon Getty, whose son William she dated.
-(The timeline of Guilfoyle's relationship with Billy Getty is not publicly known.)
+The timeline of Guilfoyle's relationship with Getty is not publicly known.

 First Trump administration and 2020 re-election effort

 In December 2016, it was reported that Guilfoyle was being considered for the position of press secretary for President-elect Trump.
 Sean Spicer was considered the front-runner for the position, and was ultimately selected.
 On the May 12, 2017, edition of The Five, co-host Bob Beckel hinted that Guilfoyle turned the job down.
 In an interview with Bay Area News Group on May 15, Guilfoyle confirmed she was in contact with the White House about the position following Spicer's resignation.
-She said:

-"I'm a patriot, and it would be an honor to serve the country.
-I think it'd be a fascinating job, it's a challenging job, and you need someone really determined and focused, a great communicator in there with deep knowledge to be able to handle that position."

 On May 19, 2017, Guilfoyle said she was under contract with Fox, indicating she turned the White House down.
 One month later, she extended her contract with Fox.